 - ID cards are replaced by the Department of Campus Safety located in the Commons.

-- University staff are not authorized open a locked room to retrieve a key or card.
+- University staff are only authorized open a locked room for the assigned occupant.

 - Duplication, altering, or using unauthorized keys is prohibited.